AIM (software): Vulnerabilities

 AIM had security weaknesses that have enabled exploits to be created that used third-party software to perform malicious acts on users' computers.
 Although most were relatively harmless, such as being kicked off the AIM service, others performed potentially dangerous actions, such as sending viruses.
 Some of these exploits relied on social engineering to spread by automatically sending instant messages that contained a Uniform Resource Locator (URL) accompanied by text suggesting the receiving user click on it, an action which leads to infection, i.e., a trojan horse.
 These messages could easily be mistaken as coming from a friend and contain a link to a Web address that installed software on the user's computer to restart the cycle.

-Users also have reported sudden additions of toolbars and advertisements from third parties in the newer version of AIM.
-Multiple complaints about the lack of control of third party involvement have caused many users to stop using the service.

 Extra features

 iPhone application

-On March 6, 2008, during Apple Inc.'s iPhone SDK event, AOL announced that they would be releasing an AIM application for iPhone and iPod Touch users.
-The application was available for free from the App Store, but the company also provides a paid version, which displays no advertisements.
+On March 6, 2008, during Apple's iPhone SDK event, AOL announced that they would be releasing an AIM application for iPhone and iPod Touch users.
+The application was available for free from the App Store, but the company also provided a paid version, which displayed no advertisements.
 Both were available from the App Store.
 The AIM client for iPhone and iPod Touch supported standard AIM accounts, as well as MobileMe accounts.
 There was also an express version of AIM accessible through the Safari browser on the iPhone and iPod Touch.

 In 2011, AOL launched an overhaul of their Instant Messaging service.
 Included in the update was a brand new iOS application for iPhone and iPod Touch that incorporated all the latest features.
 A brand new icon was used for the application, featuring the new cursive logo for AIM.
 The user-interface was entirely redone for the features including: a new buddy list, group messaging, in-line photos and videos, as well as improved file-sharing.

 Version 5.0.5, updated in March 2012, it supported more social stream features, much like Facebook and Twitter, as well as the ability to send voice messages up to 60 seconds long.

 iPad application

 On April 3, 2010, Apple released the first generation iPad.
 Along with this newly released device AOL released the AIM application for iPad.
-It was built entirely from scratch for the new version iOS with a specialized user-interface for the device.
-It supports geo location, Facebook status updates and chat, Myspace, Twitter, YouTube, Foursquare and many social networking platforms.
+It was built entirely from scratch for the new version of iOS with a specialized user-interface for the device.
+It supported geolocation, Facebook status updates and chat, Myspace, Twitter, YouTube, Foursquare, and many other social networking platforms.